 Such confidence we have through Christ toward God.2 Corinthians 3:4(NASB)

-The letters that are written by Paul, and the epistles that other New Testament apostles penned, should thrill our heart, for in them we gain exclusive information about our heavenly Father, and privileged access to Him, through faith in our Lord Jesus Christ.
+The letters that are written by Paul and the epistles that other New Testament apostles penned, should thrill our hearts, for in them we gain exclusive information about our Heavenly Father and privileged access to Him through faith in our Lord Jesus Christ.

-We are not a dispatch that was formed in the imagination of fallen man.. with an anti-God agenda or a secular worldview, but a heavenly communication, that is written on our heart - an epistle that honour the Lord, and is grounded on biblical truth.
+We are not a dispatch that was formed in the imagination of fallen man with an anti-God agenda or a secular worldview, but a heavenly communication that is written on our heart - an epistle that honours the Lord and is grounded on biblical truth.